akto/Tea-Bach-and-Coding/CODING-LOG.md

 ## 2024
+ - ### 24-12-4
+   - Today was a busy day.
+I have driven for 7 hours.
+But I had some time for advent of code challenge.
+The challenge was about searching patterns in 8 directions inside a cubic array.
+Firstly, I tried to solve it with reg exp and iteration of grid but it's almost impossible to implement it fastly.
+Then I wrote a code for searching a word in 8 directions.
+It was more relevant.
+   - Second question is harder for me.
+I couldn't come up with a right answer and first question actually not much related with first one.
+But then it's so obvious that it is related with the middle letter and pattern around it diagonally.
+So, I need to find every "A" (MAS || SAM) and check it for 4 possible pattern in 2 directions (top-left and top-right to bottom-left and bottom-right).
+Then it's iteration.
+   - Codes are in [`snippets.js`](https://github.com/akto/library/blob/master/js/snippets.js) file.

  - ### 24-12-3
    - Today was a busy day with my current job.
 Very little time to working on coding.
 But I did.
    - I've created [`escapeInput.js`](https://github.com/akto/library/blob/master/js/escapeInput.js).
 It was a code part to make the Advent of Code input into a variable or constant in js.